-The legal team interviewed Howard’s co-defendants multiple times and secured declarations from all three stating that Howard took no part in the murder.
-In addition to affirming that Howard was not involved in the crime, these statements established the involvement of a fourth individual other than Howard—an individual the government was aware of shortly after the murder but failed to investigate diligently.
-That fourth man, identified as the triggerman in Parker’s shooting, had since passed away.
-The new statements were corroborated by a vast amount of other evidence, including forensic evidence and testimony introduced at trial, eyewitness accounts the government possessed but did not present at trial, and other documentary evidence that had emerged in the years since Howard’s conviction.
-The newly discovered evidence was so convincing that the lead prosecutor, Assistant U.S. Attorney T. Anthony Quinn, withdrew from the case, stating that he could no longer defend the jury’s guilty verdict.
+The new statements were corroborated by a vast amount of evidence, including forensic evidence and testimony introduced at trial, eyewitness accounts the government possessed but did not present at trial, and other documentary evidence that had emerged in the years since Howard’s conviction.
+The lead prosecutor, Assistant U.S. Attorney T. Anthony Quinn, withdrew from the case, stating that he could no longer defend the jury’s guilty verdict.

-On July 29th, prosecutors offered Howard a deal.
-If he would agree to a voluntary manslaughter conviction, then his other convictions and sentences would be vacated.
-The agreement would impose a sentence of time served, no term of probation, no possible term of parole, and no government supervision.
-If accepted, Howard would be released from custody.
-Facing the prospect of a second wrongful conviction (and having already spent two decades in prison), Howard agreed to the deal on August 3rd, which was approved by Judge Boasberg.
+In July of 2008, prosecutors offered Howard a deal.
+If he agreed to a voluntary manslaughter conviction, then his other convictions and sentences would be vacated, and he would be released.
+Facing the prospect of a second wrongful conviction, and having already spent two decades in prison, Howard agreed to the deal.